 Multi-Stage Batch Distillation: Interactive Simulations

 The first simulation will run on this page in your browser.
-A screencast that demonstrates how to use the simulation is below it.
 The second simulation was prepared using Mathematica.
 Download the free Wolfram player, and then download the simulation CDF file (link given below or click on figure to download).
+Screencasts demonstrate how to use these simulations.

 Try to answer these questions before determining the answer with the simulation.
 We suggest that you write down the reasons for your answers.